 Owner-operators are freedom-loving entrepreneurs.
 They own their trucks and want to earn a good living, while remaining independent.
 Some may choose to hunt profitable freight on load boards, while others align with carriers to provide dedicated capacity.

 In recent months, Kane Freight Lines has had an increasing number of inquiries from drivers seeking owner-operator trucking jobs.
 That’s because currently, in the spot market, load-to-truck ratios are down and rates are down.
 The owner operators who rely on load boards are working hard to find profitable driving opportunities.
 Two-way freight would help, but that’s nearly impossible to find in the spot market.
 And, if you get it, the rates will need to be dirt cheap.

 Lean warehousing quality improvement programs have driven billions of dollars’ worth of value across corporate supply chains.
 They are the road map to faster, better and cheaper.
 But, if you’re not careful, these programs can become weighed down with bureaucracy, adding time and cost to your quality improvement efforts.

 Affiliates of Harkness Capital Partners have agreed to make an investment in Kane Is Able, Inc. to support KANE’s growth strategy of expanding its services and national presence.

-Topics: KANE News and Awards
+Topics: KANE Company

 In our “Dispatches from the Road” feature, the KANE blog will periodically publish interviews with our drivers – the men and women who live and breathe the transportation topics we often write about.
 In our newest installment, we interview KANE driver John Shepherd, III.